 - The relationship of the mother-in-law with the daughter-in-law/son-in-law is not greatly influenced by mother-in-law relationship with her own child.
 So, that’s why we face situations such as: mother-in-law has terrible relationships with daughter-in-law, but she has excellent relationship with her son and vice versa.

 - Studies show that more frequent contacts among mother-in-law and the daughter-in-law/son-in-law (especially without the presence of own child of mother-in-law), negatively affect the quality of the relationship between them

-- Daughters-in-law and mother-in-laws tend to have more aggravated relationships, compare to mother-in-law and son-in-law relationships.
+- Daughters-in-law and mother-in-laws tend to have more aggravated relationships.
+While mother-in-law and son-in-law relationships seem more relaxed.

 - Inclusion of other family members (siblings) generally has a negative impact on the couple’s relationship with their mothers-in-law.

 - Vacations are one of the things that ‘frustrates’ the couple’s relationship with their mothers-in-law.
 As having a vacation without them is being considered as lack of loyalty.